Tunneling effect of fermions in silicene through potential barrier: Conductance

 \section{Conductance}

-To reflect the remarkable characteristics of the transmission probability in some measurable quantity, we will illustrate the general behavior of the effective conductance.
-We can now determine the conductance across a potential barrier using the analytical equation derived for the transmission.
-Then, at zero temperature we have \cite{8}
+To capture the distinctive features of the transmission probability in a measurable quantity, we will depict the overall behavior of the effective conductance.
+At zero temperature, we have \cite{16}

-If we express the lengths in nm and the energies in meV, we get $\hbar v _{F}=658.2$ meV nm and the effective conductance in $e^2/h$ units.
-The conductance is determined by the potential applied by the top gate (via transmission), the potential applied by the back gate (via $E_F$, and the width of the silicene sheet, but not by its length.
+Now if we express the widths in nm and the energies in meV, we get $\hbar v _{F}=658.2$ meV nm and the effective conductance in $e^2/h$ units.
+The conductance is determined by the potential applied by the top gate (via transmission), the potential applied by the back gate (via the Fermi energy $E_F$), and the width of the silicene sheet.
 Furthermore, \eqref{22} shows that the maximum value of effective conductance is at $T(E_{F},V_{0},L,\phi)=1$, and thus